 We are committed to protecting the privacy of the personal information of visitors to our website (the “Site”) and have developed this policy to set forth our Site information collection and management practices.
 Your use of the Site constitutes your agreement to this policy.

 We collect the personal information that you affirmatively give to us through our Site, such as when you use the “Contact Us” feature, sign up to receive newsletters, updates, advisories, alerts or blogs, announcements or invitations, or register for seminars, webinars or other events, or when you contact us by email.
 Giving us your personal information through the Site is voluntary and is not required to use the Site.
+You have the right to opt-out at any time.
 We use this information only to respond to your comments or questions or as related to the specific purpose for which you submitted the information, or to contact you about our other publications or events.
 We do not share any of your personal information with others for their own use.

 The Site is intended for use by businesses and individuals.
 Our Site is not designed for children and we do not knowingly collect or use any information about individuals who are 13 years of age or younger.
 If you are not an adult, please do not use the Site.